heindrickson/LimeSurvey-Assistant/README-en.md

 > Although this documentation is in English, the Assistant is **NOT** restricted to this language, as current LLMs can chat with the users in many languages.
 > Furthermore, the content of the generated TSV file can also be produced in a language other than English.
 > In other words, this Assistant **is capable** of generating LimeSurvey questionnaires for virtually any language.
 > PS – At the start of the conversation, the Assistant will ask which language to use.

+**Want to take a shortcut and read the rest of the introduction later?
+Skip straight to [how to use](README-en.md#how-to-use).**
 <br>

 ## Motivation